 It is very natural for the patient to have an emotional reaction at this stage.
 They may go quiet, ask questions in disbelief, deny that this is happening, start crying, become hysterical or angry.
 These are all normal reactions to hearing bad news and each person will respond in their own way.

 Give the patient TIME to have their emotional reaction.
-People often find it very uncomfortable watching patients like this but it is important to give the patient space to just react.
+People often find it very uncomfortable watching patients like this but it is important to give the patient space to react.

-If they are making eye contact with you and asking questions like ‘So what will happen next?’ then it is probable that they are ready to receive answers to their questions.
+If they are making eye contact with you and asking questions like “So what will happen next?” then it is probable that they are ready to receive answers to their questions.

-If you do not know information, tell them that, and suggest that you can refer their case to a specialist or that more information is needed
+Recognize and respond to emotions with acceptance, empathy and concern.
+Acknowledge and reflect their emotions and body language.
+Do not lie when the patient asks questions about prognosis – it is not kind to give false hope.
+If you do not know information, tell them that, and suggest that you can refer their case to a specialist or that more information is needed.

 “I’m so sorry, but at this stage, I don’t have enough information to answer that.
 Hopefully in the next few weeks once we’ve completed other tests I can be clearer.
-Sorry, I can appreciate that it’s frustrating to be left with unanswered questions”
+Sorry, I can appreciate that it’s frustrating to be left with unanswered questions’.’